alexbarry/AlexCalc/README.md

 Please let me know if this is valuable to you (and what features are useful, and what are not useful or are buggy), or if a better alternative exists.
 This is something that I wanted for myself many years ago when I was in school, specifically to input polar complex numbers with degrees, either on my phone or PC.

-The best I had at the time was an annoyingly expensive graphics calculator that I'd often forget to bring with me to class, or a PC running some programming language.
+The best I had at the time was an annoyingly expensive graphing calculator that I'd often forget to bring with me to class, or a PC running some programming language.
 Both of these had variables, neither had unit support.
 I remember it being particularly painful to enter polar complex numbers with the angle specified in degrees, I vaguely remember doing something like `e^(angle_in_degrees/1 radian)`.

 The equation display also seems like a nice feature, since I'd often end up having to count seemingly endless brackets when entering even relatively simple formulas.